 Professor Sudha Rao

-Sudha has extensive experience in transcriptional biology and genomic technologies that spans both pharmaceutical and academic settings.
-The primary focus of Sudha's research group has been to unravel complex epigenetic-signatures in transcription programs in the context of the immune system, as well as to understand the deregulatory mechanisms operating in cancer settings.
+Professor Rao’s extensive experience in transcriptional biology and genomic technologies is highly valued in Australia.
+The primary focus of her research group has been to unravel complex epigenetic signatures of the immune system and understand the cells within metastatic cancer.